Learn about the program

 You'll receive an envelope in the mail that will include everything you need to do the test, including your participant details.
 Form two flushable toilet liners, two labeled collection tubes, a ziplock bag, a reply paid envelope, and easy to follow instructions.
 The test is looking for invisible traces of blood in your poo, which could be a sign of cancer or a pre-cancerous growth.

-All you need to do is collect two tiny samples from two separate tubes.
+All you need to do is collect two tiny samples from two separate poos.
 Collect the two samples as close together as possible.
 This can be on the same day, the next day, or as soon as you can.
 Take one collection tube and write your name, date of birth and the date you are taking the sample on the white label.

 Place it within easy reach of the toilet doorway and flush the toilet.
 Then take one of the flushable toilet liners and lay it over the water in the toilet bowl.
 This will catch your poo.
 Once you've done a poo, the next step is to open the collection tube by twisting the green cap.
 Drag the tip of the stick through the poo.